 To effectively manage expectations, it is important to provide specific, detailed instructions that outline desired outcomes and timelines.
 This involves not only conveying what needs to be done but also explaining the rationale behind these tasks.
 By fostering an understanding of the big picture, employees are more likely to see the value in their work, which can enhance their motivation.

-Additionally, employing regular check-ins can reinforce expectation management.
+Employing regular check-ins can reinforce expectation management.
 These meetings allow for clarification of any uncertainties and provide an opportunity for employees to ask questions.
 By nurturing an environment where clear communication is prioritized, you empower your team to take ownership of their tasks.
-Ultimately, when employees have a solid understanding of what is expected, they are more likely to adhere to instructions and contribute positively to the workplace.
+When employees have a solid understanding of what is expected, they are more likely to adhere to instructions and contribute positively to the workplace.

 Active Listening Techniques